-Meet the people working in the T&R Lab
+meet the people working in the T&R lab

 Nerissa is a current Psychology student at The University of Winnipeg.
 Her research interests focus on child development and educational psychology.
 She also engages in work centred on children’s inclusion, numeracy, literacy, and well-being.
 Nerissa had the opportunity to live and work with children while abroad in England for two years.
 In her free time, Nerissa enjoys solving puzzles, playing volleyball, spending time with family, and attending sporting events.